Skip to main content

 Latest News

-Washington, D.C. – Congressman Tom Cole (OK-04) issued the following statement after voting in favor of H.R.
-3076, the Postal Service Reform Act of 2022.
+Washington, D.C. – Congressman Tom Cole (OK-04) released the following statement after he voted in favor of the Ukraine Democracy Defense Lend-Lease Act of 2022, which passed the U.S. House of Representatives today with bipartisan support.

 Weekly Columns